Applies to all current USask students, faculty and staff:

 - You can borrow up to 150 items at a time.

-All library notices (return date reminders, recall notices, hold notifications, etc.) are sent to your official U of S email address.
+All library notices (return date reminders, recall notices, hold notifications, etc.) are sent to your official USask email address.
 It is important to keep your contact information up to date in My Profile so you will receive these important notices.

 Books & Other Physical Items

-- Books - most books can be borrowed for 30 days.
-You are guaranteed a 7 day loan, after which time the book can be recalled by another borrower.
-You can renew your books up to two times as long as there are no other recalls on the title.
+- Books and Print Journals - most books and print journals can be borrowed for 30 days.
+You are guaranteed a 30 day loan, after which time the book can be recalled by another borrower.
+You can renew your books up to two times as long as no one else recalls them using the REQUEST ITEM FOR PICKUP button.

-- Interlibrary Loans (ILL) - most ILL materials can be borrowed for 3 weeks.
+- Interlibrary Loans (ILL) - most ILL materials can be borrowed for 30 days.
 Loan periods are determined by the lending library so some items may differ.
-While renewals are not allowed on ILL items, you can request a loan extension.
-Contact your ILL team for assistance before the item's due date.
+If you would like to request a renewal on your ILL items, please contact your ILL team for assistance before the item’s due date.
 See the interlibrary loans page for more information.